Quantum Racah matrices and 3-strand braids in representation [3,3]: Acknowledgements

 \section{Acknowledgements}

 We are indebted to Alexei Morozov for a lot of discussions on polynomial invariants and Racah matrices.
 Shamil Shakirov is also grateful to Nicolai Reshetikhin for enlightening explanations on quantum groups and 6-j symbols.
-Alexey Sleptsov is indebted for hospitality to the International Institute of Physics (Natal, Brazil), where a part of this work was done.

-Our work is partly supported by RFBR grants 15-31-20832-mol-a-ved (Sh.Sh.,A.S.), 15-01-05990 (Sh.Sh.), mol-a-dk 16-31-60082 (A.S.), RFBR 16-51-45029-Ind (A.S.), RFBR 15-51-52031-NSC (A.S.), RFBR 15-51-50034-YaF (A.S.), 16-51-53034 (A.S.), by MK-8769.2016.1 (A.S.), by foundation FUNPEC-UFRN (A.S.) and by the Quantum Topology Lab of Chelyabinsk State University (Russian Federation government grant 14.Z50.31.0020) (A.S.).